 Kindergarten and first grade students are provided gifted teaching and learning through whole group and small group lessons by the gifted resource teacher, and through differentiated teaching and learning developed by the classroom teacher in collaboration with the gifted resource teacher.
 All gifted resource lessons are based on the Virginia Beach City Public Schools regular education curriculum but are differentiated to increase the level of challenge for students.

 All first grade VBCPS students are screened for gifted program services.
 With parent/guardian permission for continued assessment, students who score at the 90th percentile or higher on the screening instrument are referred for additional testing.
 All students referred for testing are reviewed by the Gifted Identification and Placement Committee.

 The resource-cluster program is grounded in general education curriculum but is differentiated, modified and expanded to provide learning challenges.
 Identified gifted students in grades two through five are placed in heterogeneous classrooms, in groups of six to eight, and are taught by a cluster teacher trained in gifted education at their neighborhood school.
 A resource teacher, endorsed in gifted education, assists the cluster teacher in delivering instruction.
 Students are required to demonstrate mastery of the state-mandated Standards of Learning and their instruction is differentiated to meet their intellectual needs.

-ODC is a centralized, full-time, gifted school serving identified students in grades two through five.
+KLODS is a centralized, full-time, gifted school serving identified students in grades two through eight.
 Admission is application based and requires that students meet the criteria for gifted identification in VBCPS.

 The curriculum includes all school district learning objectives, the Virginia Standards of Learning and expands and extends the curriculum specifically to meet the needs of the gifted learner.
 Specialized lessons and units include research and independent study as major components within each subject area.